WebStyleProduction24/woocommerce-cart-tab/readme.txt

 This plugin adds a sitewide tab that displays the number of products in the cart.
 Clicking the tab or adding a product to the cart from a shop page will reveal the cart contents with a link to the checkout.

-There are options in the Customizer to control the display.
+Settings of display of a panel are in the menu of the administrator WordPress panel: `Appearance &rarr; Configure &rarr; Tab "Settings panel Cart Tab"`.

 Please feel free to contribute on <a href="https://github.com/jameskoster/woocommerce-cart-tab">github</a>.

 == Installation ==

-1. Upload `woocommerce-cart-tab` to the `/wp-content/plugins/` directory
+1. Upload `woocommerce-cart-tab` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Choose your display settings on the catalog tab of the WooCommerce settings screen
+3. For setup of appearance in the administrator WordPress panel pass: `Appearance &rarr; Configure &rarr; Tab "Settings panel Cart Tab"`.
-3. Done!
+4. Done!

 == Frequently Asked Questions ==